-To the stockholders and the Board of Directors of Brighthouse Life Insurance Company of NY
+To the Board of Directors and Stockholder of Brighthouse Life Insurance Company of NY:

+Opinions

+We have audited the statutory-basis financial statements of Brighthouse Life Insurance Company of NY (the "Company"), which comprise the statutory-basis statements of admitted assets, liabilities and capital and surplus as of December 31, 2023 and 2022, and the related statutory-basis statements of operations, changes in capital and surplus, and cash flow for each of the three years in the period ended December 31, 2023, and the related notes to the statutory-basis financial statements (collectively referred to as the "statutory-basis financial statements").

-Opinion on the Financial Statements
+Unmodified Opinion on Statutory-Basis of Accounting

-We have audited the accompanying balance sheets of Brighthouse Life Insurance Company of NY (the "Company") as of December 31, 2022 and 2021, the related statements of operations, comprehensive income (loss), stockholder's equity, and cash flows for each of the three years in the period ended December 31, 2022, and the related notes and the schedules listed in the Index to Financial Statements, Notes and Schedules (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2022 and 2021, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2022, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying statutory-basis financial statements present fairly, in all material respects, the admitted assets, liabilities, and capital and surplus of the Company as of December 31, 2023 and 2022, and the results of its operations and its cash flow for each of the three years in the period ended December 31, 2023, in accordance with the accounting practices prescribed or permitted by the New York State Department of Financial Services described in Note 1.

+Adverse Opinion on Accounting Principles Generally Accepted in the United States of America

+In our opinion, because of the significance of the matter described in the Basis for Adverse Opinion on Accounting Principles Generally Accepted in the United States of America section of our report, the statutory-basis financial statements do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of the Company as of December 31, 2023 and 2022, or the results of its operations or its cash flow for each of the three years in the period ended December 31, 2023.

-Basis for Opinion
+Basis for Opinions